Music Education (MME)

 General Information Regarding Academic Policies

 - Students will be required to address any deficiencies revealed by entrance examinations in courses taken within the first two semesters of study.
-Credit toward the degree is not granted for review course work.
+Credit toward the degree is not granted for review coursework.

 - All students are required to complete Bibliography and Research Methods (MUS 607) by the end of the second semester of study (part-time students by the completion of 15 hours of graduate study).
 Upon satisfactory completion of requirements stated in Handbook sections B.2 and B.3, students will be considered in good standing.

 - In order to graduate, a student must be in good standing with a minimum cumulative grade point average of 3.0.
-No more than six (6) hours with any C or C+ grade will be accepted toward a degree, and no grade below a B-minus will be accepted for a course in the student's major subject area.
+No more than six (6) credit hours with any C or C+ grade will be accepted toward a degree, and no grade below a B-minus will be accepted for a course in the student's major subject area.
 Hours earned beyond the minimum in any curricular areas apply only to that area and cannot be assigned to another area in order to satisfy required credit.
-At least one-half of the total hours in graduate courses must be at the 600 level.
+At least one-half of the total credit hours in graduate courses must be at the 600 level.
 Any exceptions to the program of study must be approved by the Graduate Studies Committee.
 A student whose cumulative GPA falls below 3.0, or who fails to satisfy the published performance criteria, will be placed on probation.
 Students are ordinarily not permitted to continue on probation for more than one semester.

-- When all course work and projects have been satisfactorily completed, the student becomes a candidate for the degree and is approved to take the graduate oral examination.
+- When all coursework and projects have been satisfactorily completed, the student becomes a candidate for the degree and is approved to take the graduate oral examination.
 A candidate who fails the oral examination at the end of one semester may not be given a second one before the end of the following semester.
 A candidate who fails the second oral examination will not be granted the degree of MM or MME from the University of Louisville.

 - Upon request, a maximum of six (6) credit hours of earned graduate credit with a minimum grade of B may be transferred from accredited institutions that offer advanced degrees.
 Credit for applied music will not be transferred, but advanced standing may be awarded at a jury.
 Ensemble credits appropriate to the student's degree program may be considered for transfer, but not to exceed one (1) credit hour per semester.
 Music history and music theory credits will be evaluated for transfer by the Director of Graduate Studies and the respective faculty.
-Transfer of more than six (6) credit hours may be requested provided that they are not earned by extension, or as thesis or practicum hours, and that the residency requirement of 24 semester hours is maintained by the addition of University of Louisville credits to the total program.
+Transfer of more than six (6) credit hours may be requested provided that they are not earned by extension, or as thesis or practicum hours, and that the residency requirement of 24 credit hours is maintained by the addition of University of Louisville credits to the total program.
 Transfer of graduate hours within the University of Louisville toward a graduate degree in music may be requested provided that the minimum residence requirement of 24 credit hours is maintained.

-- Students receiving a graduate assistantship (teaching, research, or service) will be provided adequate training and will be required to adhere to university policies.
+- Students receiving a graduate assistantship (teaching, research, or service) will be provided with adequate training and will be required to adhere to university policies.
 Performance of duties in research and service by graduate assistants will be periodically evaluated.
 Students with teaching assistantships will be evaluated each semester.

 - Applications for admission to a graduate program require the following: